Miklos24/portfolio/README.md

 colors and font used throughout the site.
 I also opted to go as minimal as possible with the design of individual elements to create that sense of a text-only environment.
-For example, the tab buttons are simply text with a hover effect, and I use the `<mark>` tag on the currently selected tag to emulate being highlighted in a text editor.
+For example, the tab buttons are simply text with a hover effect, and I use the `<mark>` tag on the currently selected tab to emulate being highlighted in a text editor.

 Another design choice worth mentioning is that I write all the site content in